joer14/ThesisPaper/source/10_survey_results.md

 Participants adjusted their doses 72% of time after reviewing the model, which resulted in a higher probability of therapeutic outcome in 82% of the adjustments.
 Additionally, participants reported greater confidence when using the tool but also expressed some hesitation with adopting the tool, often due to a lack of understanding of the underlying models.
 More information follows.
 Access to the extended survey results can be found in [Appendix 1](#appendix-1-full-survey-results).

 ## Participant Profiles
 In total nine participants, all medical doctors completed the survey.
 They range in experience from 4 to 32 years practicing.
-Of the nine, one participant is a practicing physician in Ethiopia, and the rest practiced in the United States.
+Of the nine, one participant is a practicing physician in Ethiopia, and the rest practice in the United States.
 One participant completed the study from a mobile device and the others from a traditional laptop or desktop computer.
 Five of the nine reported that they frequently prescribe heparin (at least once a week) in their current position.
 One participant reported prescribing it infrequently (once a month), two reported prescribing it rarely and one reported prescribing never.
 All participants reported that in sometime in the past they prescribed it frequently.
-Participant specialties can be found in Table \ref{table:pre1}.
-Although nine participants took the survey, one participant's infusion rates were disqualified from the dataset because they were 100 times greater than the mean.
-Their comments were still kept for analysis.
+The participant medical specialties can be found in Table \ref{table:pre1}, but ranged from hematopathology to neuroendovascular surgery.
+Although nine participants took the survey, one participant's infusion rates were disqualified from the data analysis because they were 100 times greater than the mean.
+Their comments were still kept for additional analysis.